 Partial Privatization/IRGC in the Economy.
 Over the past few years, portions of Iran's state-owned enterprises have been transferred to the control of quasi-governmental or partially private entities.
 Some of them are incorporated as holding companies, foundations, or investment groups.
 Based on data from the Iranian Privatization Organization, there are about 120 such entities that account for a significant proportion of Iran's GDP.
-Rouhani has sought to push the IRGC out
+108 Rouhani has sought to push the IRGC out of Iran's economy through divestment, to the extent possible.
+However, a substantial part of the economy remains controlled by government-linked conglomerates, including the IRGC.
+Although estimates vary widely, the IRGC's corporate affiliates are commonly assessed as controlling at least 20% of Iran's economy, although there is little available information on the degree of IRGC-affiliated ownership stakes.
+109

-Radio Farda, op.cit.
+105 Radio Farda, op.cit.

-&lt;sup>102 Testimony of Patrick Clawson before the Senate Banking Committee.
+106 Testimony of Patrick Clawson before the Senate Banking Committee.
 January 21, 2015.

-103 &quot;Iran Reaps Less Cash from Eased Sanctions Than Predicted," op. cit.
+^{107 &}quot;Iran Reaps Less Cash from Eased Sanctions Than Predicted," op. cit.

-&lt;sup>104 Kevan Harris, "Iran's Political Economy Under and After the Sanctions," Washington Post blogs, April 23, 2015.
+108 Kevan Harris, "Iran's Political Economy Under and After the Sanctions," Washington Post blogs, April 23, 2015.